codex-team/hawk.php/README.md

 ## Setup

-1. [Register](https://hawk.so/join) an account and get Integration Token.
+1. [Register](https://garage.hawk.so/sign-up) an account, create a Project and get an Integration Token.

 2. Install SDK via [composer](https://getcomposer.org) to install the Catcher